-- 1. Space captured by super massive black holes (SMBH) reduces spatial expansion pressure (an attribute of space itself) in the vicinity of galactic filaments.
+- Space captured by super massive black holes (SMBH) reduces spatial expansion pressure (an attribute of space itself) in the vicinity of galactic filaments.
 This local slowing, from normal rates of spatial expansion, maintains and sharpens these filaments.
 As empty-space regions expand more rapidly than space within filaments, they nudge galaxies to maintain and sharpen the filaments. - 2.
 Space, within galaxies and galactic clusters, rotates in the direction of individual galaxies or galactic clusters.
-This rotation reduces galactic or cluster rotation speeds, within to their local spatial reference, and thus it maintains stable stellar orbits within the galaxies and stable galactic orbits within their clusters. - 3.
+This spatial rotation reduces galactic or cluster rotation speeds, within to their local spatial reference, and thus it maintains stable stellar orbits within the galaxies and stable galactic orbits within their clusters (without reliance on dark matter). - 3.
 As the universe expands, galactic, spatial rotation rates increase due to weakened connections with the universal space grid.
 These faster rotations of the galactic spatial grids promote eventual galactic collapse into ultra massive black holes (UMBH).
-These UMBH now contain their original SMBH, galactic masses and the added relativistic mass acquired by galactic mass as it fell through the crushing gravity of UMBH. - 4.
-The significant new relativistic mass added to UMBH above and beyond the combined masses of the galaxy and its central SMBH increases mutual UMBH attractions to initiate universal collapse.
+After collapse, UMBH contained their original SMBH, galactic masses and the added relativistic mass acquired by galactic masses as they fell through the crushing gravity of UMBH.
+The significant added relativistic mass, of the new UMBH, increased their mutual attractions to initiate universal collapse.

-Thus spatial expansion, as a fundamental attribute of space itself, explains both big bang inflation and continued universal expansion (without dark energy).
+Also, spatial expansion, as a fundamental attribute of space itself, explains both big bang inflation and continued universal expansion (without dark energy).
 And spatial attractions to galactic or cluster mass rotate space within these entities to maintain stable internal orbits despite our observations of higher-than-stable galactic or cluster orbital speeds (without dark matter).